Ready to say goodbye to debt for good? Learn More

 Most bankruptcy filers don’t have to attend any formal court proceedings before a judge.
 There are some rare exceptions to this, but most of the time you’ll only go to court to file your paperwork with the clerk.
 You'll have to attend a meeting of creditors, but this won’t be held in a courtroom or before a judge.
 Some of these meetings are held outside the courthouse or virtually.

-Other than the 341 hearing, the only time filers may need to go to the bankruptcy court is to file their bankruptcy forms with the clerk.
-If you hire a bankruptcy lawyer to help you through the bankruptcy process, your lawyer will file your bankruptcy petition for you.
+The only time filers may need to go to the bankruptcy court is to file their bankruptcy forms with the clerk.
+And you may not even have to do this depending on the filing options in your state.

 What Happens at a Meeting of Creditors (341 Meeting)?